Bobby Lee: Personal life

 Lee began taking methamphetamine and marijuana around age 12, as well as heroin by age 15, and went through three drug-rehabilitation attempts before becoming sober when he was 17.
 Lee relapsed on Vicodin and ended 12 years of sobriety after receiving negative feedback from a producer.
 He got sober after MADtv producer Lauren Dombrowski fought for him after he was fired from the show a second time, a story which Lee discusses in his appearance on the pilot episode of Comedy Central's TV series This Is Not Happening.
 On TigerBelly episode 224, Lee admitted to guest Theo Von that he had relapsed after his father's death in August 2019 from Parkinson's disease.
 He subsequently went to rehab and became sober again.
 Lee has stated that he is a recovering alcoholic.

-Lee is a long-time Arsenal Football Club supporter.
-Lee is an avid fan of video games, including FIFA, Stardew Valley, The Elder Scrolls, Red Dead Redemption 2, and The Witcher series.
 Lee's younger brother, Steve Lee, is a musician, podcaster, and comedian.

-He was in a ten year relationship with Khalyla Kuhn, an influencer and content creator.
+He was in a ten-year relationship with Khalyla Kuhn, an influencer and content creator.
 The relationship ended in 2022.

+Lee has stated that he believes in God, but does not adhere to a specific religion, calling the core principles of Christianity "insane" on George Janko's podcast in 2024.